KeivanS/Anharmonic-lattice-dynamics/docs/source/run.rst

         0.5000000000000000    0.5000000000000000    0.5000000000000000
         0.7500000000000000    0.7500000000000000    0.7500000000000000

-   If there are other supercells, the equilibrium positions and displacement-force data should be stored in POSCAR2 and FORCEDISP2, etc...
+   If there are other supercells, the equilibrium positions and displacement-force data should be stored in POSCAR2 and FORCEDISP2 ... etc. The detailed description of the ``FORCEDISP1`` file is given in the example section :ref:`example-focex`

 .. collapse:: utility tools